Hg347/ctf-rush/Readme.md

 ### Backend

-For backend processing, API endpoint and database we intend to use either
+For backend processing by an API service that is database backed, we intend to use either

 1. [Laravel Homestead](https://laravel.com/docs/12.x/homestead) as development environment for the web server part.
    - Linux, Apache, MySQL, PHP (LAMP)